tsili852/app-theme-engine/README.md

 }
 ```

 You can override some or all, to fit your needs.
-But again, you need to use these if you use keys for
+But again, you don't *need* to use these if you use keys for
 different configurations.

 #### Marking as Changed